-According to the 2014 Home Truths report from the National Housing Federation, housing associations provide more than two and a half million homes for more than five million people in England.
+According to the National Housing Federation, housing associations provide more than two and a half million homes for more than five million people in England.

-Published with Wates Group, the Chartered Institure of Housing and Orbit Group, Communities Count - the Four Steps to Unlocking Social Value, is the most comprehensive research report to date on social value and includes practical recommendations for organisations in all sectors.
+Published with Wates Group, the Chartered Institute of Housing, and Orbit Group, Communities Count is the most comprehensive research report to date on social value and includes practical recommendations for housing associations.